Dental Restorations Mansfield, TX

 At Toni Carr, DDS Inspiring Smiles, we use tooth-colored fillings as a way to restore teeth that have had cavities.
 Once we remove the decayed area of the tooth, a filling is necessary to replace the missing enamel.
 Traditionally, this was done using silver amalgam but now we can complete dental restorations using materials that look natural so that when you smile, no one can tell that you had cavities.

 Those that need minor restorations can often benefit from a simple bonding procedure.
-This is popular when restoring baby teeth.
+This is popular when restoring primary teeth.
 Children, for example, do not need a dental veneer on a tooth that is going to fall out in short order.
-With this in mind, we can keep a baby tooth in place and ensure that it is functioning properly by restoring it using a bonding procedure.
+With this in mind, we can keep a primary tooth in place and ensure that it is functioning properly by restoring it using a bonding procedure.
 We can use a tooth-colored material so that it looks completely natural.